 Canada has lifted its test requirement, but only for fully vaccinated travelers.
 That means unvaccinated Canadians, including kids, still need one.
 Tests are not necessarily expensive (contrary to common myth) and most importantly, it’s really not that complicated.
-Especially Canada’s requirement, which is very simple to understand (and which I’ve done 3 times now).
+Especially Canada’s newly-changed requirement, which is very simple to understand (I’ve done it 6 times myself).

-Make sure you subscribe to our free newsletter so you don’t miss any of the upcoming parts.
+Make sure you subscribe to our free newsletter so you don’t miss any of the upcoming content pieces about testing.

 - Introduction to COVID-19 test requirements

 - What happens if you test positive abroad

 - Entering Canada with a positive test